girmaD/Work-day-scheduler/README.md

 * [How To Use The App](#How-To-Use-The-App)
 * [Contact](Contact)
 ## Introduction
 This application presents a work day planning schedule.
+It renders a platform to write your hourly schedule from 9AM to 5PM.
+A user can write his/her hourly schedule and save it so that it will be saved and remain on the text box.
+This app runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 ## Objective

-The objective of this application is to create a random password that meets certain criteria so that the newly created password provides greater security.
+The objective of this application to create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.

 ## Snap shot of the UI